SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Swift provides a *default initializer* method implementation for any class or structure that does not provide at least one initializer method itself.
-The default initializer creates a new instance of the class or structure, with all of the instance properties set to their default values.
+The default initializer simply creates a new instance with all of its properties set to their default values.
 You don't have to declare that you want the default initializer to be implemented – it is available automatically for all classes and structures without their own initializer.